nono/cozy-desktop-experiments/RFC/README.md

 be that Sync sends a fake event to the local watcher and got the identifier in response, but I'm not totally convinced too.
-Yet another option would be to put an incomplete record in the history database, and use the extended attributes of the local filesystem to put the identifier of the file from the history database in the extended attributes.
+Yet another option would be to put an incomplete record in the history database, and use the extended attributes of the local file system to put the identifier of the file from the history database in the extended attributes.
 It would allow to make the matching later.
 I'm not sure what this last option implies, and if it is really a good idea.
-Maybe we should even go further and remove the `local_id` from the history db and add a `history_id` in the local db (+ in the backlog).
+Maybe we should even go further and remove the `local_id` from the history database and add a `history_id` in the local database (+ in the backlog).

 #### Advanced